No doubt you’ll have seen in the news today that Wonga, payday loan...

-10 warning signs that your friend has a debt problem
+10 debt warning signs: does your friend has a debt problem?

 Their face is constantly tight with worry, or they’re not as talkative as usual.
 You can’t have a five-minute conversation without their phone ringing, and every time it does they let out a world-weary sigh.
 Sometimes the opposite is true; your friend could be trying too hard to pretend that everything’s fine by living beyond their means or ignoring the stack of unopened bills on the table.

 There could be many reasons why they’re struggling.
 Maybe they recently had their hours cut at work, or their partner walked out.
 Perhaps they’re struggling with credit card debt, or their household expenses have been creeping up in price over time (you might’ve noticed this yourself).
 You want to help but don’t know how.

 Our friends at the Money Advice Service (MAS) know how difficult it can be to watch someone deal with this kind of stress.
 During their Talk Money Week campaign (Nov 12 – 18 2018) they want to help everyone talk openly and fearlessly about debt and money.
 Does your friend need to talk too?
 Here’s how you can help.